EU Reaches Agreement On Spending Rules - UrduPoint

 The reforms will be formally adopted after agreement between lawmakers and states.

-The agreement will allow member states to apply the new rules to their 2025 budgets.
+The deal will allow member states to apply the new rules to their 2025 budgets.

 "The new rules will help achieve balanced & sustainable public finances, structural reforms, foster investments, growth & jobs creation in the EU," the Belgian presidency said.